rkp8000/inferring-neural-codes/README.md

-# Source code for Pang et al

-"Inferring neural population codes for *Drosophila* acoustic communication."
+# Source code for "Inferring neural population codes for *Drosophila* acoustic communication."

 ## Summary of directory organization